Tornado Warning issued for Rice by NWS - News Break

 Tornado Warning issued for Rice by NWS

-Effective: 2021-05-19 20:12:00 CDT Expires: 2021-05-19 20:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
+Effective: 2021-05-19 20:05:00 CDT Expires: 2021-05-19 20:45:00 CDT Urgency: Immediate Severity: Extreme Certainty: Observed Instruction: TAKE COVER NOW!
 Move to a basement or an interior room on the lowest floor of a sturdy building.
 Avoid windows.
 If you are outdoors, in a mobile home, or in a vehicle, move to the closest substantial shelter and protect yourself from flying debris.
-Target Area: Rice A TORNADO WARNING REMAINS IN EFFECT UNTIL 845 PM CDT FOR NORTHEASTERN RICE COUNTY At 812 PM CDT, a severe thunderstorm capable of producing a tornado was located near Faribault, moving north at 20 mph.
+Target Area: Rice The National Weather Service in the Twin Cities has issued a * Tornado Warning for Central Rice County in south central Minnesota * Until 845 PM CDT. * At 805 PM CDT, a severe thunderstorm capable of producing a tornado was located near Faribault, moving north at 20 mph.
 HAZARD...Tornado.
 SOURCE...Radar indicated rotation.
 IMPACT...Flying debris will be dangerous to those caught without shelter.
 Mobile homes will be damaged or destroyed.
 Damage to roofs, windows, and vehicles will occur.
-Tree damage is likely.
-This dangerous storm will be near Dundas around 825 PM CDT.
+Tree damage is likely. * This dangerous storm will be near Dundas around 825 PM CDT.
 Other locations in the path of this tornadic thunderstorm include Northfield and Webster.
 TORNADO...RADAR INDICATED HAIL...<.75INalerts.weather.gov